FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 | 3072  | 107,062,547.63 | 63,930,717.43 | 150,194,377.84 | 6,684,349.74 | 158,563,955.12 |
 | 4096  | 253,473,998.20 | 150,616,883.99 | 356,331,112.41 | 14,319,291.91 | 376,219,318.51 |

-In short, the authors estimates could be seriously off, even assuming there are no other issues.
+In short, the authors' estimates could be seriously off, even assuming there are no other issues.
 Interestingly the bootstrap estimate seems to have a preference for more conservative number of items.
 I suspect that is due to the fact that the larger # of dims are underestimated i.e., we can see that at the tail end of the original data, the points are above the curve plotted by the polynomial.
 So when bootstrapping, samples that are primarily composed of smaller values tend